 We believed that the miraculous spell that enabled us to overthrow Mubarak’s regime, in eighteen days, would empower us to build a liberal democratic state within a year or less.
-Eighteen months later, we woke up from our optimistic dreams to the super awakening shock of seeing the Muslim Brotherhood in presidency and Salafists in the Parliament.
+Eighteen months later, we woke up from our optimistic dreams to the super-awakening shock of seeing the Muslim Brotherhood in the presidency and Salafists in the Parliament.
 Getting back on the track of liberal democratization, after removing Islamists from power, in July 2013, was not easy.

 Fortunately, the arm strength and political experience of the Egyptian Armed Forces halted this sinful plot of political Islamists, at a very early stage.
 However, since then, the dream to build a liberal democratic state has been kept away on an unreachable shelf.
-Legitimately, the new political leadership of President El-Sisi gave the priority to restoring security and stability through neutralizing the power of the Islamists on grassroots citizens and launching a wide scale of social and economic reform projects.
+Legitimately, the new political leadership of President El-Sisi gave priority to restoring security and stability by neutralizing the power of the Islamists on grassroots citizens and launching a wide scale of social and economic reform projects.

-Honestly, it was impossible to rush into building a liberal democratic state, in a country that suffers from strong political divisions, severe economic depression, and lack of security.
-Nigeria is one example of many states that failed by rushing into western-style democratic reform before laying the proper foundation for a stable democratic state, by first stabilizing economy and improving the state of security and social development.
+Honestly, it was impossible to rush into building a liberal democratic state, in a country that suffers from strong political divisions, severe economic depression, and a lack of security.
+Nigeria is one example of many states that failed by rushing into Western-style democratic reform before laying the proper foundation for a stable democratic state, by first stabilizing the economy and improving the state of security and social development.

-Nevertheless, as President El-Sisi’s social and economic reform projects have started to bear fruit, it is time for the political leadership to consider taking actual steps towards realizing the liberal democratic dream that had inspired a popular revolution, a decade ago.
+Nevertheless, as President El-Sisi’s social and economic reform projects have started to bear fruit, it is time for the political leadership to consider taking actual steps toward realizing the liberal democratic dream that inspired a popular revolution, a decade ago.
 That is a state, wherein the political power is dependent on a strong multiparty system that encourages peaceful exchange of power and honors political and civil freedoms as integral to basic human rights.

 In that sense, prioritizing liberal democratization has become a necessity, as Egypt is preparing itself to enter the new era of the new republic.